 grid - Create a grid for laying out elements in aligned rows and columns.

 See the Grid Layout section below.

 - label - Add text to a pane.

-probably not combine this with other variables on the
+right you should probably not combine this with other variables on the same pane.

 - Formatting with the Grid Layout